Download Icon Downloads PriceTag Icon Prices Youtube video 20 px icon Videos

 These core measurements come normally irregularly spaced with depth.
 Furthermore, they won't probably match the exact depths recorded in the target LAS file.
 Hence, it would be a tedious task to prepare manually a synthetic log curve to match the LAS curve specification.

-Once the file has been prepared, it is imported into the current LAS file just by clicking the Import Curve button of the Curves Section TAB.
+You may also export and import curves and core data within GeolOil.
+Once the file has been prepared, it is imported into the current GLOG or LAS file just by clicking the Import Curve button of the Curves Section TAB.
 The procedure is essentially the same as described in the merge LAS files article.

 Merging LAS file curves with GeolOil Software